alecramsay/REmake/docs/characters.md

 | double_quote() | " |
 | hash() | # |

-For example, to match the quoted characters f, o, o, do this:
+For example, to match the quoted characters 'f', 'o', and 'o', do this:

 ```
 double_quote()